ukatech/ghost_terminal/docs/README_EN.md

   - `Reference0`
     Commands collected by the terminal
   - `Reference1`
-    The first character of the command where the cursor was when `→` was pressed (starting value 0)
+    The first character of the command is where the cursor was when `→` was pressed (starting value 0)
   - Return value
     - `X-SSTP-PassThru-Command` (optional)
       Replace the command with this content
-      ghost can auto-complete commands with this event
+      Ghosts can auto-complete commands with this event
     - `X-SSTP-PassThru-InsertIndex` (optional)
       Move the cursor to this position (or leave it unchanged if not provided)